Serving Up the Surprising Truth About Waiters and Waitresses

 One-in-ten Americans currently work in food service.
 We spend half of our food dollars ($660 billion per year) in restaurants.
 Fifty years ago we spent only 20% of our food budget eating out.
 That kind of revenue empowered the National Restaurant Association (a.k.a. "the other NRA") to successfully lobby Congress in 1996 to keep the federal minimum wage for tipped workers at $2.13/hour.
 It's been that low ever since.

 Viewers of Where’s My Food?! are introduced to nine food servers who represent a diverse mix of ages, backgrounds and incomes.
 The film highlights their often-hidden struggles with the NRA, poverty-level wages, discrimination, substance addictions, and serious health issues that impact coworkers and customers.

 Frequent restaurant customers candidly admit how they sometimes “punish” servers by leaving very low tips.
 However these same customers show little awareness of how waiters and waitresses actually earn their living.
 Where’s My Food?! takes viewers behind the scenes into the "back of the house," where chefs and cooks rule.

 Academic and industry experts explain how tipping works from psychological and socioeconomic perspectives, how one executive chef runs his restaurants with an iron fist and a soft heart, and how consumers can drive positive change through awareness and political action.

-You can rent or own this new documentary several ways, including online (iTunes, Amazon and Vimeo) and on DVD.
+You can rent or own this new documentary several ways, including online (Apple iTunes, Amazon Instant Video, Vimeo on Demand and Google Play) and on DVD.
 Click here for full information.
 Watch the "Where's My Food?!" trailer now: